Connectivity

 any changes/updates to http://www.mren.org/mrentech.htm for your

-institution, and a statement that you've set up your router (and ATM switch(es)
+institution, and a statement that you've set up your router.

-4) Within 2 business days we will respond to your email reporting whether we can ping your side of the AADS NAP ATM PVC.
+4) Within 2 business days we will respond to your email reporting whether we can ping your side of the path.
 That email will have information added to the subject line so responses go

 directly to the trouble ticket tracking system.
 If necessary we will work with you to debug this part of the configuration.